U-Tea/U-Tea/README.md

 - 👋 Hi, I’m @U-Tea
 - 👀 I’m interested in ... all kinds of problem solving.
-- 🌱 I’m currently learning ... using GIT
+- 🌱 I’m currently learning ...
+Coding
 - 💞️ I’m looking to collaborate on ...
 Everything
 - 📫 How to reach me ...
 Email: usubedi999@outlook.com, phone: +9779866816210